Where to Stash Your Down Payment Savings

 I counter that question with ” What if the market doesn’t crash? ” She’d have missed out on a lot of potential growth.
 There are ways to protect your stock investments with stop-loss strategies that will allow you to reap the rewards of an increasing market but minimize downside risk.

 I choose an index fund like VTSAX for her because this fund spreads its investments over the entire stock market, thus reducing overall risk, it has low fees and is operated by Vanguard, a leader in the low-cost index fund sector.
-Over the past 10 years, this fund has yielded an over 13% return.
+Over the past 10 years, this fund has yielded over 11.27% return.

 You should also rebalance your investment portfolio from time to time.
 Though it may be tempting to put all of your money in the investment that’s doing best, that violates the whole concept of diversification.
 Be sure to keep the investments in the different sectors fairly equal.